wp-plugins/wp-e-commerce-catalog-visibility-and-email-inquiry/readme.txt

 = Mobile Responsive App style admin interface =

-* 100% compatible with WordPress v3.8.0 admin interface.
+* 100% compatible with WordPress v3.9.0 admin interface.
-* Backward compatibility to WordPress v3.5.0
+* Backward compatibility to WordPress v3.7.0
 * App style admin inteface.
 * Admin interface is optimized for mobiles and tablets.

+= a3rev Plugins Lite & Pro Version Admin Interface =

+* All a3rev Lite Version plugins have exactly the same admin interface as the Pro Version.
+* Pro Version features and settings are inside of a Yellow border.
+* The Pro Version settings are all active on the admin panels But do not save and are not applied to the front end.
+* Upgrading to the Pro version activates all the Pro version Features and Settings and removes the Yellow side bar and borders.

 = Lite Version Support =

-As a Lite Version user please post all support requests to the plugins WordPress Support forum.
-We do not watch that forum and posting there you will be relying on another user for support not an a3rev team member.
-Pro Version Licence holders have 'write' access to the a3rev support forum and Lifetime priority support, not from support staff but from the developers.
+* As a Lite Version user please post all support requests to the plugins WordPress Support forum.
+* We do not watch that forum and posting there you will be relying on another user for support, not an a3rev team member.
+* Upgrading to a Pro Version Trail Licence gives 'write' access to the a3rev support forum.

 = Pro Version =

-For those who want more control there is a [PRO Version upgrade](http://a3rev.com/shop/catalog-visibilty-and-email-inquiry/).

 The PRO version advanced features include:

+* Industry leading - Full Pro Version [Free Evaluation Trail](http://a3rev.com/shop/catalog-visibilty-and-email-inquiry/).
+No Credit Card Required.
+* Immediate access to support from developers on the plugins [a3rev support forum](https://a3rev.com/forums/forum/wp-e-commerce-plugins/catalog-visibility-email-inquiry/).
-* The Pro Version includes the additional Product Page Rule: Hide Product Prices.
+* Includes the additional Product Page Rule: Hide Product Prices.
 * Per Product Page Customization.
 Customize Product Page Rules for every individual product from the Product page Email and Cart meta.
 * Gives you tremendous flexibility in setting up a mixed 'add to cart' and product brochure store.
 * Point and click Email Inquiry button creator - allows you to style the button anyway you like without writing a line of code.